Polynomial Equivalence of Complexity Geometries: State complexity

 \section{State complexity}

 So far in this paper we have been discussing the complexity of unitary \emph{operators}.
-One can also define the complexity of quantum \emph{states}.
+One can also define the relative complexity of pairs of quantum \emph{states}.
 The relative complexity of a pair of states is defined as the complexity of the least complex unitary that connects them,

 Analogously one can define a state-space complexity geometry (see e.g.~Sec.~3 of \cite{Brown:2019whu}).
 Starting with a complexity geometry on unitaries, the distance between a pair of states is defined as the distance from the origin of the least distant unitary that connects them